Abhii58/Ferns-and-Petals-Sales-Analysis/README.md

 # Ferns-and-Petals-Sales-Analysis
-Ferns and Petals Sales Analysis with excel
+Ferns and Petals Sales Analysis with excel and python